imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 categories: [SQL,Code]
 ---

-This is a raw snippet:
+This is a raw snippet using Covid data:

 ```sql
 select *